-'Democracy-defining': House opens session ahead of Trump impeachment vote

-WASHINGTON (Reuters) - The House of Representatives began debate on Wednesday in what one lawmaker called a “democracy-defining moment” ahead of historic votes on two charges against President Donald Trump accusing him of abusing his power and obstructing Congress that would make him only the third U.S. president to be impeached.
+Pelosi calls Trump threat to U.S. in House debate before impeachment vote

+Following Pelosi, Representative Doug Collins, top Republican on the House Judiciary Committee, said, “This an impeachment based on presumption.
+This is basically also a poll-tested impeachment on what actually sells to the American people.
+Today’s going to be a lot of things.
+What it is not, is fair.
+What it is not, is about the truth.”

+Republican Representative Jim Sensenbrenner then called the articles of impeachment pursued by Democrats “a bunch of bunk.”

-The votes in the Democratic-controlled House are expected to fall almost entirely along party lines, underscoring the deep divide in Congress over the Republican president’s conduct and the larger political schism within the United States.
+The debate underscored the deep divide in Congress over Trump’s conduct during his tumultuous presidency and the larger political schism within the United States.

 Impeachment is an extraordinary check on presidential power spelled out in the U.S. Constitution enabling Congress to remove presidents who commit “high crimes and misdemeanors.”

+“The founders’ great fear of a rogue or corrupt president is the very reason why they enshrined impeachment in the Constitution,” Pelosi added.

-The vote, expected in the early evening, would set the stage for a trial expected next month in the U.S. Senate on whether to convict Trump and remove him from office.
+The vote would set the stage for a trial expected next month in the U.S. Senate on whether to convict Trump and remove him from office.
 While the House twice previously has voted to impeach presidents - Bill Clinton in 1998 and Andrew Johnson in 1868 - no president has ever been removed from office via impeachment.

 The Senate is controlled by Trump’s fellow Republicans, who have shown little interest in ousting him.
 During the trial, House members would act as prosecutors as the senators as jurors.